SEASAC Soccer Tournament 2017 at Stamford American Woodleigh Campus

 6 November, 2017 – Over 200 students and coaches from nine different international schools in Asia took part in the South East Asia Student Activities Conference (SEASAC) Soccer Tournament at Stamford American International School in Singapore.
-Held from November 3 to 5 2017, at Stamford American’s Woodleigh campus, the three-day tournament saw both boys and girls compete in this prestigious annual event.
+Held from November 3 to 5 2017, at Stamford American’s Woodleigh campus, the three-day sports tournament saw both boys and girls compete in this prestigious annual sports event.

 Established in 1995, SEASAC is an association of international schools in and around South East Asia.
 It exists to support International schools in South East Asia in achieving their educational goals.
 Through a range of sporting and artistic activities, SEASAC aims to promote closer links among teachers, administrators and students of its member schools; encourage opportunities for good quality competition and the pursuit of excellence; develop and extend social and cultural interaction; and to promote an appreciation of the rights, dignity and worth of every person.

 Schools which participated in this year’s SEASAC Soccer 2017 Tournament at Stamford American included:

 - The Alice Smith School, Kuala Lumpur, Malaysia

 - Mont Kiara International Schools, Kuala Lumpur, Malaysia